divyanshrajpoot9/BoxModel/README.md

 `<style>`: Allows you to define inline CSS styles for elements within the document.

-`<script>`: Used to embed JavaScript code or reference external JavaScript files.

 `<body>`: Contains the main content of the web page, including text, images, and other elements visible to the user.

 `<h1>`: Headings that create a hierarchical structure for the content, with `<h1>` being the highest level and `<h6>` the lowest.